colyseus/docs/docs/faq.md

 In the current state of the framework, you can't do that.
 You'd need to send data manually to each client (through [room's send method](/api-room/#send-client-message)), and not use the state for the data you'd like to hide from particular players.

-- There's a big discussion about this on issue [#59](https://github.com/colyseus/colyseus/issues/59)
+There's a big discussion about this on issue [#59](https://github.com/colyseus/colyseus/issues/59)
-- Hopefully this will be improved when the [new serialization](https://github.com/colyseus/schema) gets stable, and integrated with the framework.

 ### How would I broadcast data from one client to others?